Generic Name: sulfacetamide (SUL-fa-SEET-a-mide)

 Treating eye infections caused by certain bacteria.

-Bleph-10 drops is a sulfonamide.
+Bleph-10 drops are a sulfonamide.
 It works by restricting the production of folic acid, which bacteria need for growth.
 This kills the bacteria.

 Do NOT use Bleph-10 drops if: